ACTOMtoolbox/Compatibility-mode-no-graphical-user-interface-/README.md

 # Expert
-Re-Run on any machine with updated thresholds and leakage rates in the ini configuration files for settings - Docker is required to run the toolbox.
+Re-Run on any shell compatible machine with updated thresholds and leakage rates in the ini configuration files for settings - Docker is required to run the toolbox.